What Material Moving Machine Operators Do

 Industrial truck and tractor operators drive trucks and tractors that move materials around warehouses, storage yards, or worksites.
 These trucks, often called forklifts, have a lifting mechanism and forks, which makes them useful for moving heavy and large objects.
 Some industrial truck and tractor operators drive tractors that pull trailers loaded with material around factories or storage areas.

 Underground mining loading machine operators load coal, ore, and other rocks onto shuttles, mine cars, or conveyors for transport from a mine to the surface.
 These workers generally work underground in mines.
 They may use power shovels, hoisting engines equipped with scrapers or scoops, and automatic gathering arms that move materials onto a conveyor.
+Operators also drive their machines further into the mine in order to gather more material.

 Crane and tower operators use tower and cable equipment to lift and move materials, machinery, or other heavy objects.
 Operators extend and retract horizontal arms and lower and raise hooks attached to cables at the end of their crane or tower.
 Operators are usually guided by other workers on the ground using hand signals or a radio.
 Most crane and tower operators work at construction sites or major ports, where they load and unload cargo.
 Some also work in iron and steel mills.

 Conveyor operators and tenders control conveyor systems that move materials on an automatic belt.
 They move materials to and from places such as building sites, storage areas, and vehicles.
+They monitor sensors on the conveyor to regulate the speed with which the conveyor belt moves.
+Operators may determine the route materials take along a conveyor based on shipping orders.